snu-quiqcl/RFSoC/Readme.md

 ### V1_1
 Vivado : .\RFSoC_Design_V1_1\IP_FILES00

 Verilog code is created through automatic indexing using pyrhon code.
 In addition TCL code for each verilog code is created respectively.
 DAC Clock for each tile should be  connected separately.
+See "VivadoPrjManager" to make TCL code and make verilog code.

 ## Software Project
 ### Python to C Code Interpreter